-Grantee Cohort Spring 2020
+Grantee Cohort Spring 2020, Spring 2021

 Location New York City, NY

-To read Donna Hylton’s life history as told in her recent memoir “A Little Piece of Light: A Memoir of Hope, Prison, and a Life Unbound” is to marvel at what she overcame: abandonment, rape and sexual abuse, imprisonment as an accessory to a murder, and 27 years in prison, with one year in solitary confinement.
+To read A Little Piece of Light’s founder Donna Hylton’s life history as told in her recent memoir “A Little Piece of Light: A Memoir of Hope, Prison, and a Life Unbound” is to marvel at what she overcame, including 27 years in prison, with one year in solitary confinement.
 An ordained Christian minister, Donna earned a bachelor’s degree in behavioral sciences from Mercy College and a master’s degree in women’s studies and English literature from Marymount Manhattan College while incarcerated.
 Since returning home in 2012, Donna emerged as a formidable criminal justice advocate and tireless spokesperson on behalf of abused women and girls and the need for gender-informed trauma treatment and care.